fiftydinar/gidro-os/README.md

   ```
   rpm-ostree rebase ostree-unverified-registry:ghcr.io/fiftydinar/gidro-os:latest
   ```
-- Reboot to complete the rebase (and enter Secure Boot key if you're using it & when prompted):
+- Reboot to complete the rebase (and enter Secure Boot key with "ublue-os" password if you're using it):
   ```
   systemctl reboot
   ```